Singapore Tax Updates 2026: Key Individual & Business Changes

-Staying up to date with Singapore tax updates 2025 is essential for individuals and businesses.
-The Inland Revenue Authority of Singapore (IRAS) and Budget 2025 introduced several major changes this year.
+Staying up to date with Singapore tax updates 2026 is essential for individuals and businesses.
+The Inland Revenue Authority of Singapore (IRAS) and Budget 2025 introduced several major changes that continue to impact 2026.
 Here’s what you need to know to stay compliant and maximize your tax benefits.

 Tax Updates for Individuals

-All Singapore tax residents will receive a 60% rebate on income tax for the Year of Assessment 2025, capped at $200.
-This tax relief helps reduce your overall tax bill.
+All Singapore tax residents received a 60% rebate on income tax for the Year of Assessment 2025, capped at $200.
+This one-time tax relief (commemorating SG60) helped reduce overall tax bills for income earned in 2024.

 2. Higher Relief for Dependants

-The qualifying income threshold for dependant relief is now $8,000 (previously $4,000).
-This covers spouse relief, parent relief, qualifying child relief, Working Mother’s Child Relief (WMCR), CPF cash top-up relief, and grandparent caregiver relief.
+The qualifying income threshold for dependant relief increased to $8,000 (previously $4,000).
+This covers spouse relief, parent relief, qualifying child relief, Working Mothers Child Relief (WMCR), CPF cash top-up relief, and grandparent caregiver relief.
+This change makes it easier for more families to claim relief.

 For children born or adopted from January 1, 2024, WMCR is a fixed amount: